PombertLab/SYNY/README.md

 The SYNY pipeline can be run with [run_syny.pl](https://github.com/PombertLab/SYNY/blob/main/run_syny.pl), a master script that:
 1. Extracts genome and protein sequences from GenBank (.gbf/.gbff) annotation files.
 2. Performs round-robin pairwize genome alignments with [minimap2](https://github.com/lh3/minimap2).
-3. Performs round-robin [DIAMOND](https://github.com/bbuchfink/diamond) BLASTP homology searches, identifies conserved protein gene pairs, and reconstructs colinear clusters from these searches.
+3. Performs round-robin [DIAMOND](https://github.com/bbuchfink/diamond) BLASTP homology searches, identifies conserved protein gene pairs, and reconstructs collinear clusters from these searches.
-4. Generates dotplots, barplots and [Circos](https://circos.ca/) plots highlighting colinear regions inferred from pairwise genome alignments and from shared protein cluster reconstructions.
+4. Generates dotplots, barplots and [Circos](https://circos.ca/) plots highlighting collinear regions inferred from pairwise genome alignments and from shared protein cluster reconstructions.

 #### Why use two distinct approaches?

-When working with well-annotated, closely related genomes, colinear regions inferred from pairwise genome alignments and shared protein cluster reconstructions should yield similar results.
+When working with well-annotated, closely related genomes, collinear regions inferred from pairwise genome alignments and shared protein cluster reconstructions should yield similar results.

 However, when working with genomes featuring high levels of sequence divergence, pairwise genome alignments may struggle.
-In those instances, colinear regions inferred from protein cluster reconstructions should outperform those from genome alignments; silent mutations/codon usage biases do not affect amino acid sequences and hypervariable intergenic regions are not considered in protein cluster reconstructions.
+In those instances, collinear regions inferred from protein cluster reconstructions should outperform those from genome alignments; silent mutations/codon usage biases do not affect amino acid sequences and hypervariable intergenic regions are not considered in protein cluster reconstructions.

-Conversely, when working with poorly annotated or unannotated genomes, colinear regions inferred from genome alignments should outperform those inferred from protein cluster reconstructions (if there is sufficient sequence similarity to perform pairwise alignments).
+Conversely, when working with poorly annotated or unannotated genomes, collinear regions inferred from genome alignments should outperform those inferred from protein cluster reconstructions (if there is sufficient sequence similarity to perform pairwise alignments).

 ### Command line options